Tasks

 After you click the button, a dialog opens.
 The following options are available:

 Depublish: Select this option to remove the diagram or catalog object from the publication and preview stages.
-A catalog object is depublished only if it is not used in any other diagram in publication stage.
-Unlike default depublication, no additional confirmation is required from the responsible user (group), as only they can work on the resubmission.
-The depublication is started as soon as the “Valid to” date of the diagram/catalog object is reached.
+A catalog object is only depublished if it is not used in any other diagram in the publication stage.
+Unlike a normal depublication, no additional confirmation is required from the responsible user or group, because only they can work on the resubmission.
+The depublication starts as soon as the “Valid to” date of the diagram or catalog object is reached.

 Extend validity: Select this option to extend the validity of the diagram or catalog object.
-The original expiration date, or “Valid to” date, will be extended by one year and will be updated in the publication immediately after confirmation.
-Additionally, archive entries will be created.
+The original “Valid to” date is extended by one year and is updated in publication immediately after confirmation.
+In addition, archive entries are created.

-End task and inform Governance participants: Select this option to end the resubmission task and inform governance participants via email about your decision.
+End task and inform Governance participants: Select this option to end the resubmission task and inform governance participants about your decision by email.

 The End task and inform Governance participants option requires a comment.
-For the other options, entering a comment is optional.
-Then click Confirm to end the examination.
+For the other options, a comment is optional.
+Then click Confirm to finish the examination.

 The screenshot shows the window of the task "resubmission" with the options "Depublish", "Extend validity" and "End task and inform Governance participants".

-Afterwards, for the Depublish and End task and inform Governance participants options, an email is sent to all recipients maintained in the governance attributes of the diagram/catalog object.
-The email includes the selected option, the (optional) comment, and the responsible person.
+After that, for the Depublish and End task and inform Governance participants options, an email is sent to all recipients maintained in the governance attributes of the diagram or catalog object.
+The email includes the selected option, the optional comment, and the responsible person.

-Alternatively, you can click on the resubmission task to navigate to the corresponding diagram or the catalog object.
-This will also display the Approve or reject task button.
-If the validity period if the diagram or catalog object (or the catalog objects it contains) has already expired, a hint informs you of this (for each case).
+Alternatively, you can click the resubmission task to navigate to the corresponding diagram or catalog object.
+There, the Approve or reject task button is also shown.
+If the validity period of the diagram or catalog object, or of the catalog objects it contains, has already expired, you will see a hint about this.

 The screenshot shows the button "Approve or reject task" of an examination task after clicking on a diagram or catalog item with hints that the validity period has been exceeded.

-If you consider a revision is necessary, contact the appropriate author and extend the validity of the diagram or catalog object to give the author time to revise.
-Of course, you can also depublish the object in the event of a revision, but this can create a process gap until the revision is published.
+If you think a revision is necessary, contact the responsible author and extend the validity of the diagram or catalog object.
+This gives the author time to revise it.
+Of course, you can also depublish the object in case of a revision, but this can create a process gap until the revision is published.

 If the resubmission task is not processed, there is no automatic depublication.
 A diagram or catalog object can still be published or depublished while a resubmission workflow is active.
-In this case, the active resubmission process is canceled, including the resulting tasks that are still outstanding and now obsolete.
-This behavior is further explained here.
+In this case, the active resubmission process is canceled, including the resulting tasks that are still open and now outdated.
+This behavior is explained in more detail here.

-For a general detailed description of tasks, see the corresponding section.
+For a general and detailed description of tasks, see the corresponding section.

 Note

-As an Administrator, you can also see all resubmission workflows within the list of all workflows in the Governance Cockpit.
+As an Administrator, you can also see all resubmission workflows in the list of all workflows in the Governance Cockpit.

 What happens if I initiate a publication while a resubmission workflow is active?

-When a resubmission workflow for a published object (diagram or catalog object) is active, the object can still be published.
-In this case, the active resubmission process including the resulting outstanding and now obsolete tasks will be terminated.
-Users will see the new version in publication stage as soon as the publication workflow is finished.
+When a resubmission workflow for a published object, either a diagram or catalog object, is active, the object can still be published again.
+In this case, the active resubmission process, including the resulting open and now outdated tasks, will be ended.
+Users will see the new version in the publication stage as soon as the publication workflow is finished.

-Note that the validity is not maintained automatically.
-This means: If the attribute “Valid to” of the object has not been updated manually before publishing the new version, another resubmission workflow will be started for the object.
+Please note that the validity is not updated automatically.
+So if the “Valid to” attribute of the object has not been updated manually before the new version is published, a new resubmission workflow will be started for the object.
 The Responsible receives a new resubmission task and the corresponding notifications will be sent.
-An extension of the validity for one year can be triggered by the responsible when working on the task.
+The responsible person can then extend the validity by one year while working on the task.

-Therefore, when a resubmission workflow is active for a diagram or catalog object and you update it manually by publishing a new version, consider the validation date to avoid the direct start of a resubmission workflow for the new version.
+So, if a resubmission workflow is active for a diagram or catalog object and you update it manually by publishing a new version, make sure to adjust the validity date.
+This helps you avoid starting a new resubmission workflow directly for the new version.